General Education Program

 Requirement for completion of a Thematic Track: (12 credit hours)

-For more information on General Education Competencies, please visit the GEP website.
+For more information on General Education Competencies, please visit the Office of Assessment website.

 Written Communication Competency